All Episodes

 That's when I left the White House.

-We're gonna challenge a coalition.
+We're going to challenge, there's a coalition.

 North Dakota.

-In North Dakota, we don't have a that's uh that's uh hot scam.
+North Dakota, we don't have it.

-Well, I thought Christine O'Donnell was a nice woman.
+Oh, I thought Christine O'Donnell was a nice woman.

-but you're picking rock-solid credentialed candidates.
+But you're picking rock solid credentialed candidates.

-We're spending a ton of time with the grassroots organizations to make sure that these candidates are fully vetted.
+You're spending a ton of time with the grassroots organizations to make sure that these candidates are fully vetted.

 It's not like 2010.